 The stunning position of Plas Haf makes it a perfect choice for couples looking for a romantic break by the sea.
 With access onto a private beach, this stylish holiday lodge sleeps two (or four with the use of a sofa bed) and is located in an enviable waterside position in the Victorian seaside resort of Llandudno in North Wales.
 With stunning views over the Conwy Estuary and Snowdonia Mountains, Plas Haf will fulfil your holiday dreams, whether they are to relax by the sea, explore North Wales or get active in the Snowdonia National Park.

-Sleeping 5, Fig Tree at Conwy Valley Getaway is a picturesque courtyard cottage with panoramic views over the valley towards the mountain peaks of Eryri (Snowdonia) National Park.
-With a private patio and hot tub and over an acre of garden to explore, enjoy rural tranquillity in a beautiful and unspoiled countryside setting.
-No cars or noise but ideally placed to access hundreds of activities close by.
-You’ll also have 24/7 use of the 11m heated indoor swimming pool located just meters from your front door.
+With a fabulous indoor swimming pool and private hot tub, Fig Tree (sleeping 5) is a charming courtyard cottage with jaw-dropping views over the Conwy Valley towards the mountain peaks of Eryri (Snowdonia) National Park beyond.
+With no cars or noise, enjoy rural tranquillity in a beautiful and unspoiled countryside setting.
 Located on the edge of the Bodnant Estate and surrounded by working farms, it is an excellent base to explore North Wales, including top Eryri (Snowdonia) attractions like Zip World, Conwy Castle, Llandudno Pier, the Welsh Mountain Zoo and Portmeirion.
-Fig Tree is available for bookings all year round.
+Fig Tree is dog friendly and available for bookings all year round.

 A cosy holiday cottage located within the grounds of the castle walls of the medieval town of Conwy and within a short stroll of the towns many amenities and harbour.
 Watkin Cottage enjoys a picturesque setting and is a perfect self-catering base for a holiday exploring North Wales and the Snowdonia National Park.